Trending Posts

 For me Fearless really leans into the fairy tales and the fantasy.
 It's about being young and believing in whatever world you want to believe in.
 It is the space before the heartbreak.
 It's finding your footing and being curious and living in the moments.
 It's wanting to experience love for the first time.
 It's full of hope and optimism.
 And I love leaning into that space.

-I'm going to jump back into these songs one by one over the course of the next two weeks and talk about what they all mean to me.
+I'm going to jump back into these songs one by one over the course of the next few months and talk about what they all mean to me.
 I invite you to share your insights and what these songs mean to you.
 At the end of the album we will reconvene and discuss favorite songs, favorite lyrics, how this album ranks and any fun other fun facts we come across.
 Thanks for joining me and for sharing your voice.

 First I want to address that I went into this album thinking it would just be fun silly vibes, remind me of my high school years, and generally that it would take me back but not mean much to my present self.
 I was incredibly wrong and very surprised how many of the songs spoke to me 15+ years later.
 They were empowering and vulnerable and I really really enjoyed diving deep into each song and realizing that themes like being brave and vulnerable and heartbreak and love really stand the test of time.
 I'm glad I went back here with an open heart because there were some real gems among these 15 songs.
 I am even more excited for the re-release to see what changes are made and what she adds to this collection.